 Marble Cliff Mayor's Court

 This page will help you find out information you need to know about going to court in the Marble Cliff Mayor’s Court.
-Whenever you need to go to court for a DUI / OVI offense or vehicular homicide / vehicular assault, it is important to know what will happen.
-By researching your particular type of case, as well as the court you will be visiting, you can glean some information about what you should expect.
-Once you have information about the court and your type of case, you researching an attorney should come next.
-Having someone with experience who is working on your side to help you through the case will be a huge benefit.
+Other pages in this site will provide information about different types of criminal cases and traffic cases.
+By researching your particular type of case, as well as the court you will be visiting, you will have a good idea about what you should expect in your case.
+Once you have information about the court and your type of case, researching attorneys should come next.
+Having someone with expertise and experience working on your side to help you through the case would be a huge benefit.

 Address: 1016 Grandview Avenue, Grandview Heights, Ohio

 What Types Of Cases Does The Court Hear?

 The Marble Cliff Mayor’s Court is a misdemeanor court, so it hears different sorts of cases involving alleged violations of the village of Marble Cliff ordinances.
 The types of cases include:

 • DUI / OVI

 • Drug crimes